Sdasarisrihari/EasyMeds/README.md

 - Then you can register the account

+# Features

+- User Authentication: Secure user registration and login functionality.

+- Medication Search: Users can browse or search for medications based on their needs.

+- Prescription Management: Upload, view, and manage prescriptions.

+- Order Medications: Easily place orders for medications and track order status.

+- Admin Panel: Allows administrators to manage medication inventory and users.

 # usage

 Once the EasyMeds application is running, follow these steps to interact with it: